LeoDog896/stun-only-rtc/README.md

 # stun-only-rtc

-Check it out: Open two tabs with https://leodog896.github.io/stun-only-rtc/ on both of them, and have one be BOB, the other be ALICE.
+Check it out: Open two tabs with https://leodog896.github.io/stun-only-rtc/ on both, and have one be BOB, and the other be ALICE.

 Cleanup of https://github.com/xem/miniWebRTC.

 Serverless* WebRTC.
-Enables browsers to commincate with each other without the need for a costly server.
+It enables browsers to communicate with each other without the need for a costly server.

 * Uses STUN servers -- virtually free and hosted by various companies.

 ## Simple explanation
 * BOB: Create an offer (with ice candidates included)
 * BOB -> ALICE: Send the offer
+* ALICE: Make answer from the offer
-* ALICE -> BOB Receive answer
+* ALICE -> BOB: Send answer
 * Connected!

 ## Code explanation